spacemeshos/testnet-guide/local.md

 - nodeCharlie.conf - link to Charlie's node config file
 ```

+# Nodes Setup

+!> We need to provide instructions how to setup POST for each node or automatically set POST and submit ATXs when the local testnet starts and explain this...

 ### Looking at node logs
 👉  You can see each node log output by...